-- Generic pharmaceuticals manufacturer in defense of wholesaler (direct purchaser) and third party payor (indirect purchaser) class actions in a consolidated multi-district litigation, in which plaintiffs allege that the company conspired with several other generic drug makers to increase prices of a number of different generic drugs, creams, lotions and ointments.
+- Generic pharmaceuticals manufacturer in defense of wholesaler (direct purchaser) and third party payor (indirect purchaser) class, opt-out direct and indirect purchaser actions, and State enforcement and damages actions, in a consolidated federal multi-district litigation and related state court actions, in which plaintiffs allege that the company conspired with several other generic drug makers to increase prices of a number of different generic drugs, creams, lotions and ointments.
 (US District Court, E.D.
 Pa).

 - Penguin Group in actions brought by defunct electronic book resellers claiming to have been forced out of business as a result of an alleged conspiracy among Apple, Inc. and five major publishers to shift the sale of electronic books to an "agency model" distribution methodology.
 All three cases were dismissed on the defendants' motions for summary judgment.
 On appeal by two of the plaintiffs (the third elected not to appeal), Abbey House Media and Diesel Books LLC, the Second Circuit Court of Appeals affirmed per curiam the dismissals.
 In early August 2017, both appellants stipulated to not pursue any further appeals.
 Abbey House Media, Inc. d/b/a BooksOnBoard v.
 Apple, Inc.; Diesel Ebooks, LLC v.
 Apple, Inc.; DNAML PTY, Limited v.
 Apple, Inc.